tellefsen/pgm/README.md

 pgm create trigger <name> [--path <path>]
 ```

 Creates a new trigger file with the specified name.
-Default path: "postgres/triggers".
+Default path: "postgres".

 #### Create a view